Anchorman: The Legend of Ron Burgundy: Box office

 Anchorman: The Legend of Ron Burgundy grossed $85,288,303 in North America, and $5,285,885 in other countries, for a worldwide total of $90,574,188.
-In North America, the film opened at number two in its first weekend, with $28,416,365, behind Star Wars: Episode III – Revenge of the Sith.
+In North America, the film opened at number two in its first weekend, with $28,416,365, behind Spider-Man 2.
 In its second weekend, the film dropped to number three in the United States, grossing an additional $13,849,313.
 In its third weekend, the film dropped to number six in the United States, grossing $6,974,614.
 In its fourth weekend, the film dropped to number nine in the United States, grossing $3,132,946.
 Audiences polled by CinemaScore gave the film an average grade "B" on an A+ to F scale.

 Critical response

 Anchorman: The Legend of Ron Burgundy received generally positive reviews from critics.
 Rotten Tomatoes gives the film a score of 66% based on 202 reviews, with an average rating of 6.30/10.
 The website's critical consensus reads: "Filled with inspired silliness and quotable lines, Anchorman isn't the most consistent comedy in the world, but Will Ferrell's buffoonish central performance helps keep this portrait of a clueless newsman from going off the rails."
-Another review aggregation website, Metacritic, assigned a weighted average score of 63 out of 100, based on 38 reviews, indicating "generally favorable reviews".
+Another review aggregation website, Metacritic, assigned a weighted average score of 63 out of 100, based on 38 reviews, indicating "generally favorable" reviews.

 The film is now considered by many to be one of the best comedy films of the 2000s.
 Empire magazine ranked Ron Burgundy #26 in their "The 100 Greatest Movie Characters" poll.
 Empire also ranked Anchorman at number 113 in their poll of the 500 Greatest Films Ever.
 Entertainment Weekly ranked Burgundy #40 in their "The 100 Greatest Characters of the Last 20 Years" poll and Ferrell said, "He is my favorite character I've played, if I have to choose one ...
 Looking back, that makes it the most satisfying thing I've ever done".
-He also stated later on that he had no idea that the film would take off like it did, saying "We had no idea that certain lines would be quoted the way they are and that the film would just take on this life after it left theatres, but thank God it did."